Best Channel 4 dramas in November 2024

 Drama

-Summary:When his ex emigrates to Australia with their nine-year-old boy, a crestfallen Joseph (Stephen Graham) sails off to Ireland to confront painful childhood trauma.
+Summary:When his ex-girlfriend emigrates to Australia with their nine-year-old boy, a crestfallen Joseph (Stephen Graham) sails off to Ireland to confront painful childhood trauma.

-Why you should watch: Shane Meadows and Stephen Graham combine once again to unrelentingly brutal effect while also introducing the great talent that is Niamh Algar.
-The Independent called The Virtues “deeply disturbing” yet “deeply impressive” as this four-parter ascended to a flawless 100% Rotten Tomatoes rating.
+Why you should watch: After This is England, Shane Meadows and Stephen Graham team up once again to unrelentingly brutal effect in hard-hitting drama The Virtues.
+The Independent called the series "deeply disturbing" yet "deeply impressive" as this four-parter ascended to a flawless 100% Rotten Tomatoes rating.
+The series also starred the great talent that is Niamh Algar (Malpractice).
+It's not an easy watch, but the performances are masterful.

 Available now